Electrical Panel Inspection, Installation & Replacement

 Frequently Asked Questions About Electrical Panels?

-The average person doesn’t know much about electrical panels, but they’re a crucial part of your home’s electrical system.
+The average person knows little about electrical panels, but they’re a crucial part of your home’s electrical system.
 This FAQ will tell you all about electrical panels.
 Keep reading to learn what they are and how they work.

 What Is an Electrical Panel?

-The electrical panel is also called a breaker panel or breaker box.
-It’s usually a grey or beige metal rectangle that’s mounted on the wall and contains breaker switches.
-This panel routes electricity throughout your house.
-It divides the electrical current from power lines into smaller circuits.
-If there’s an electric overload, the panel will trip the breaker to prevent damage to your electric devices.
+The electrical panel, a breaker panel or breaker box, is usually a grey or beige metal rectangle mounted on the wall and contains breaker switches.
+This panel routes electricity throughout your house, dividing the electrical current from power lines into smaller circuits.
+The panel will trip the breaker if there’s an electric overload to prevent device damage.

 Is It Safe to Install or Upgrade an Electrical Panel By Myself?

-Unless you have extensive electrical experience, it’s a bad idea.
-Upgrading a panel is more complex than just wiring in a new light fixture or changing an outlet.
-And if you make mistakes, you could start electrical fires or fatally injure yourself.
+Unless you have extensive electrical experience, it’s a bad idea to upgrade a panel.
+Upgrading a panel is more complex than wiring a new light fixture or changing an outlet.
+If you make mistakes, you could start electrical fires or fatally injure yourself.
 In some places, DIY work might not even be legal.
 Many cities’ building codes only allow licensed electricians to upgrade panels.

 The most common reason to update a panel is because your house needs more power.
-If your panel only has 50 to 150 amp service, you might need to upgrade.
+You might need to upgrade if your panel only has 50 to 150 amp service.
 Constant tripped breakers, burning smells, or overheated panels mean you may need more power.
 You might also need to update if you have an older panel that’s a fire hazard.
-If your panel doesn’t have GFCI or AFCI breakers, it might need an upgrade.
+Your panel might need an upgrade if it doesn’t have GFCI or AFCI breakers.

 How Much Does It Cost to Change Your Panel?

-This will vary depending on what you need done and what type of box you have.
-On average, replacing the panel might cost somewhere between $1,450 and $3,000.
-If you just need a repair, like replacing a switch, it’s cheaper.
+This will vary depending on what you need done and your box type.
+Replacing the panel might cost between $1,450 and $3,000.
+If you need a repair, like replacing a switch, it’s cheaper.
 Repairs usually cost between $200 to $500.

 What Are Some Safety Tips for Handling an Electrical Panel?

-Safety tips for handling an electrical panel should always be taken seriously, as any improper handling of the electrical panel can cause serious injury or even death.
-It is important to remember that when dealing with an electrical panel, safety should always come first.
+Safety tips for handling an electrical panel should always be taken seriously, as improper handling can cause serious injury or even death.
+Remembering that safety should always come first when dealing with an electrical panel is important.
 Here are some tips for handling and inspecting an electrical panel:

 - Ensure that all switches are off before you begin your inspection.
-Make sure there is no power running through the panel before attempting any work on it.
+Also, ensure that no power is running through the panel before you work on it.

-- If possible, wear protective equipment and clothing such as non-conductive gloves, protective eyewear, long sleeves, and long pants.
+- Wear protective equipment and clothing such as non-conductive gloves, protective eyewear, long sleeves, and long pants if possible.

 - Inspect the condition of the panel and the wires connected to it.
-Look out for signs of rust or fraying insulation and make sure all wires are securely connected to their respective terminals in order to prevent short circuits.
+Look for signs of rust or fraying insulation, and make sure all wires are securely connected to their respective terminals to prevent short circuits.

-- Be aware of your surroundings when working around an electrical panel – never work in wet or damp conditions, or near flammable materials such as gasoline or cleaning fluids.
+- Be aware of your surroundings when working around an electrical panel.
+Never work in wet conditions or near flammable materials such as gasoline or cleaning fluids.

 - Have a qualified electrician from a reputable company like Mountain Pro Electric in Colorado Springs inspect your electrical panels regularly to ensure they are up to code and functioning properly.

-By following these safety tips when handling and inspecting an electrical panel, you can ensure that you stay safe while also keeping your home’s wiring system in good condition!
+By following these safety tips when handling and inspecting an electrical panel, you can stay safe while keeping your home’s wiring system in good condition!

 How Do You Find the Amperage for Your Panel?